 Despite having two previous meetings canceled and a no-show team at our last scheduled meeting, Mark and I were quite optimistic that this time things would be different.
-The principal had assured us member participation and that the group understood the purpose of our joining the meeting.
+The principal had assured us of member participation and that the group understood the purpose of our joining the meeting.
 Enthusiastically, we brought gourmet cookies and refreshments, along with a few handouts containing fancy graphics detailing our organization's mission and model for addressing student needs through interdisciplinary teaming.
 To our surprise, all the members attended the meeting.

 Something, however, told me not all was right.
 The social worker, the team's leader, barely uttered a hello, avoided eye contact, and did not readily respond to our small talk.
 The psychologist, a man sitting very still at the end of the table, held a quite severe expression.
 Two teachers, a man and a woman, were fidgety but attempted nervous small talk in any case.
 What stood out most to me, however, was the small detail of no one eating the cookies.
-A small detail for sure, but in most settings are welcome gestures that are few and far between.
+A small detail for sure, but in most settings where much like mental health settings most welcome these little treates as gestures that are few and far between, participants happily dive into them without much prompting.

 Mark proceeded with an introduction providing details of his past professional experience and highlighting some skills that he thought would be of service to the team.
 I followed by detailing my professional background.
 Before I was done, the psychologist balked, "None of that matters.
 You are not welcomed to our team!"
-I was held aback, surprised, made a quick mental review about anything that I might have said to prompt this reaction.
+I was taken aback, surprised, and made a quick mental review about anything that I might have said to prompt this reaction.
 Everyone was silent.
 He continued, "I am not sure what you are doing here or who sent you to observe us?
 In fact!
 I want to see your identification cards.
 I do not know what your agenda is here, but we are not going to be a part of it, and you need to leave."